guicamargo19/bookstore-CICD/README.md

 # Bookstore

-Django project Bookstore App developed with Poetry.
+Django project Bookstore App developed with Poetry for academic purposes.

+This project contains CI/CD with GitHub Actions.
+Deploy was made at PythonAnywhere.

 Project developed in the Full Stack Python course at EBAC - Escola Britânica de Artes Criativas e Tecnologia - Brazil.